Traveling vs. Teaching

 - Teaching (introducing new vocabulary, teaching them how to pronounce new words).

-- Interactions (role plays, partner information share, memory games to make them use new vocabulary as much as possible) and Activate stage (drawing or colouring the pictures, doing some tasks in student book).
+- Interactions (role plays, partner information share, memory games to make them use new vocabulary as much as possible) and Activate stage (drawing or coloring the pictures, doing some tasks in student book).

 - Follow up (review of everything we have learnt during the class).